rananorouzi/weather/README.md

 ### Scripts functions

 - fetchWeatherData
-    - This function, is the main task on the page. it calls when the page is loaded or when we refresh or ask for another unit of temperature.
+    - This function, is the main task on the page.
+It would be called when the page is loaded or when user refresh or ask for another unit of temperature.
     - Parameters
-        - temp : temperature unit. it cand be `c` or `f`. if anything else will be sent for function, it will change to `c` .
+        - temp : temperature unit.
+It can be `c` or `f`.
+Invalid input is considered as `c` .

 - httpGetAsync
     - This function gets the URL and its parameters, then returns its response.
     - Parameters
-            - theUrl : a url (string) that need to be fetched
+            - theUrl : a url (string) that needs to be fetched
             - params : all parameters for URL as an object
             - callback : function that should be executed as a callback for GET
 - formatParams